2martens/markdown-parser/README.rst

 This program was created in the context of the code competition of it-talents.com in April 2017.
 It is split into two main components.
 The parser side takes the Markdown input and creates an internal representation.
-The renderer component uses the internal representation and creates the HTML output.
+The transform component uses the internal representation and creates the HTML output.

 In general the system is designed to be modular and expandable.
-For example a renderer for LaTeX could be relatively easily added.
+For example a transformation for LaTeX could be relatively easily added.

 Installation